 Product Rewrite and Language Realignment for a Regulated Operations Platform

-SystemSIP rewrote a client product from scratch after the original stack proved too brittle, moving the system to a language and architecture better suited to the domain, compliance needs, and the team's internal skills.
+SystemSIP rewrote a client product from scratch after the original stack became too hard to maintain, moving it to a language the in-house team could support with confidence.

 Client context